Suyajnaa/LICexpt1/README.md

 Aim : Perform DC Analysis, Transient Analysis and AC Analysis for the Given Circuit Designs and get value of width of  such that power 50u ;

+Components : Mosfet (CMOSN),resistors,DC power supply.

+Procedure :
+Part 1
+• Make the circuit connection.

+• Connect resistor RD(1k ohm) to the drain of the mosfet , voltage source of 0.9V at gate of mosfet  and source of mosfet is grounded  .

+• Apply voltage source of VDD(1.8V) to the resistor RD.

+• Set length and width of mosfet as 180n and 1u .
+•

 # Circute

    ![Screenshot 2025-02-17 191726](https://github.com/user-attachments/assets/75862588-acd5-4ba9-8b68-270e55f1201d)

-Aim : To find DC operating point,find gain using transient analysis and AC analysis.

-Components : Mosfet,resistors,DC power supply.

-Procedure :

-• Make the circuit connection as show above.

-• Connect the RD resistor to the drain terminal and DC power supply to the gate terminal as well as to the resistor.

-• Connect the source terminal to the ground.

-• Set the input voltage to 0.9 V and VDD to 1.8 V.

 Using the Formula for Power,